tursics/ddj.map.js/README.md

 This repo will be transfer to a node.js package in the future.

-tursics.ddj.js makes it easier working with maps.
+ddj.map makes it easier working with data on maps.

 ##More information